dmazilkin/dmazilkin/README.md

 ---

 **Variant Management Tool Developer**
-📍 NXP Semiconductors.
-🇨🇿 Brno, Czech Republic.
-🗓️ February 2025 — Present.
+*NXP Semiconductors.
+February 2025 — Present.*

 - R&D in **Product Line Engineering** following the **V-model** development process.
 - Development of **Feature Models** and **Variants** using **pure::variants** and **Eclipse**.